Careers & Prospects

 In order to provide quality, tailored support and guidance to our students we have created ‘EA Prospects’ — a department dedicated to supporting our students to pursue their natural curiosity about the working world.

 EA Prospects is committed to enabling students to understand the working environment in which they will eventually take their part.
 We recognise that it is important for students to identify their own strengths and aptitudes.
 Working with students, parents and school staff we aim to raise student aspirations to ensure they plan to achieve, and attain, full learning and career potential.
-Independent, impartial careers education guidance will be delivered in-school and coordinated by a dedicated member of Ebbsfleet Academy staff, Ms Knowles
+Independent, impartial careers education guidance will be delivered in-school and coordinated by CXK and Unifrog.

 Students receive unbiased careers information, impartial guidance and a curriculum relevant to the world of work.
 In addition, the academy encourages and supports appropriate work experience opportunities and placements in KS4, as well as providing information and support to students making applications for employment and further and higher education.

 Our careers programme builds from year to year as students move through the school.
+The academy uses the Unifrog platform to log and track careers guidance.
 Examples of the activities carried out with students include:

-- Year 11 — support with UCAS progress and Kent Choices for applications to colleges and sixth-forms, support in researching and applying for apprenticeships
+- Year 11 — support with UCAS progress and Kent Choices for applications to colleges and sixth-forms, support in researching and applying for apprenticeships.
+Individual advice and guidance delivered by CXK.

-- Year 12 — EA Prospects induction for new entrants, Higher Education institution visit, Higher Education Event, NCS participation, personal statement support and impartial guidance for post-18
+- Year 12 — EA Prospects induction for new entrants, Higher Education institution visit, Higher Education Event, NCS participation, work experience preparation, personal statement support and impartial guidance for post-18 delivered by CXK.

-- Year 13 — tailored tutorial programme to support applications to university and job applications, UCAS application support, tracking and decision-making advice, CV writing skills support, Business Mentors Scheme
+- Year 13 — tailored tutorial programme to support applications to university and job applications, UCAS application support, tracking and decision-making advice, CV writing skills support.

 Our CEIAG programme and related information is reviewed annually, however information may be revised throughout the year to reflect new regulations.